GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 `interest-cohort=()` for that page.
 For pages that haven't been excluded, a page visit will be included in the browser's FLoC calculation if `document.interestCohort()` is used on the page.
-During the current [FLoC origin trial](https://developer.chrome.com/origintrials/#/view_trial/213920982300098561), a page will also be included in the cohort calculation if Chrome detects that the page [load ads or ads-related resources](https://github.com/WICG/floc/issues/82).
+During the current [FLoC origin trial](https://developer.chrome.com/origintrials/#/view_trial/213920982300098561), a page will also be included in the calculation if Chrome detects that the page [load ads or ads-related resources](https://github.com/WICG/floc/issues/82).
 ([Ad Tagging in Chromium](https://chromium.googlesource.com/chromium/src/+/master/docs/ad_tagging.md) explains how Chrome's ad detection mechanism works.)